 * Course has a prerequisite.

 Global and Multicultural Perspectives courses provide thematic treatments of global processes and cross-cultural interactions from a variety of perspectives.
 Students will gain a sense of human development from prehistory to modern times through consideration of narratives and artifacts from diverse cultures.
 At least one component of each of these courses will involve the indigenous cultures of Hawai'i, the Pacific, or Asia.

 To satisfy this requirement, students must take a total of six credits; the six credits must come from two different groups.

-Group A (courses marked FGA in this Catalog and online; courses cover the time period prehistory to 1500)
+Group A (FGA; courses cover the time period prehistory to 1500)

 Group B (FGB; courses cover the time period 1500 to modern times)

 Group C (FGC; courses cover the time period prehistory to modern times)

 Students who transfer from a non-UH System school with one or more western civilization courses will be required to take only three credits of Global and Multicultural Perspectives.
 If the course or courses that they have taken are time-period specific, the credits that they take at UH Manoa must cover a different time period.